nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 [^5]: See this recent paper: Fabian, S.T., Sondhi, Y., Allen, P.E. et al. Why flying insects gather at artificial light.
 Nat Commun 15, 689 (2024). [https://doi.org/10.1038/s41467-024-44785-3](https://doi.org/10.1038/s41467-024-44785-3).

 [^6]: Book, released just in the right time for me: Acuto, Michele, et al. Managing Cities at Night: A Practitioner Guide to the Urban Governance of the Night-Time Economy.
 1st ed., Bristol University Press, 2022.
-JSTOR, [https://doi.org/10.2307/j.ctv22jnkcq](https://www.jstor.org/stable/j.ctv22jnkcq).
+JSTOR, [https://doi.org/10.2307/j.ctv22jnkcq](https://www.jstor.org/stable/j.ctv22jnkcq). *(see p.
+110 for explicit mention and call  for action sustainability-nighttime; throughout the book only minor role)*

 [^7]: By happy coincidence - initially my supervisor was invited to go but hat a conflicting event.
-Link to [NOEK Conference Mannheim](https://noek-conference.com/).
+Link to [NOEK Conference Mannheim](https://noek-conference.com/#panel08).

 [^8]: *Writing this makes me feel kinda silly - this is all so obvious, right?!*